 After recording and calculating carbon emissions, two more steps are involved in getting to net zero.
 First, see how you can reduce or eliminate the emissions.
 Next, use Net0 to offset emissions immediately from the same dashboard you added the data to.
 Now everything gets recorded and offset from A-Z. Carbon offsets can be paid for in the Net0 dashboard by choosing projects you want to contribute to.
 Paying for offsets will get projects going either in the world or in your community that will offset the carbon dioxide your business is emitting into the atmosphere, like wind projects or tree planting.
 Paying for these can be done by buying offsetting credits and all emissions can be offset, from a business trip in a rented car to your yearly energy supply.
 No matter the scale, you can reduce your carbon footprint all in one place.

 It used to be difficult to offset emissions.
 Companies used to have to find partners they agree with, buy the offsets, and request certificates.
 Moreover, it was hard to be able to tell if the offsets were even being done.
 Net0 can do that all in one place with over 200 reliable options available for offsetting and 40 of which can be done in one click without any approvals.
-Give it a try and see how easy it is for your company to achieve your net zero goals sooner, compared to the former way of doing things.

 Not many businesses or people think about sustainable web hosting.
 Since servers hosted externally use so much energy, the fossil fuels that are involved to keep them running get high.
 Web hosting includes tens of thousands of computers that use so much energy themselves and on top of that, they generate so much heat they need high-energy cooling systems to cool them down.
 TechRadar reports, "Web Neutral Project founder Jack Amend calculates that powering the average website produces 4,500 pounds of CO2 a year, equivalent to driving the average new car for more than 10,000 miles.
 We're not quite sure what ‘average’ means in that context, but whatever the precise details, the message is clear: hosting has a very real environmental impact, and it's much more significant than you might think."